Penrith Co-operative Society: History

 When most other co-operatives in Cumbria merged into regional groups in the 1960s and 1970s, such as the Cumbrian Society and the Greater Lancastria Society (now both part of The Co-operative Group), the Penrith society remained independent and has since taken over other small societies.
-These included the Keswick Co-operative Society in 1969; the Lazonby & District Co-operative Society in 1990; the Naworth Collieries Co-operative Society in 1993 which had branches in the small north Pennine villages of Hallbankgate and Halton-Lea-Gate and most recently, in 2002, the Stanhope & Weardale Co-operative Society.
+These included the Keswick Co-operative Society in 1969; the Lazonby & District Co-operative Society in 1990; the Naworth Collieries Co-operative Society in 1993 which had branches in the small north Pennine villages of Hallbankgate and Halton-Lea-Gate and finally in 2002, the Stanhope & Weardale Co-operative Society.

 The Penrith Co-op was featured on a 2006 episode of the national BBC Television programme Working Lunch for its support of the Melmerby village store set up by residents.
 The Melmerby village shop has since closed down.

 In June 2013 it was announced that they were proposing a merger with Scottish giant Co-operative Scotmid, subject to membership approval.
 The merger was completed in October 2013 with the stores to be refurbished and rebranded as the Lakes & Dales Co-operative, the first store that was rebranded was the Lazonby branch.

 In 2015 Scotmid closed the non-food departments of the Penrith store and refurbished and made smaller the food departments.
 This was ultimately unsuccessful, and the entire store closed in February 2016.